DuoNebulaVoyager/devin.cursorrules/README.md

 repository gives you everything needed to supercharge your Cursor or Windsurf IDE with **advanced** agentic AI capabilities—similar to the $500/month Devin—but at a fraction of the cost.
 In under a minute, you’ll gain:

-* Automated planning anvbd self-evolution, so your AI “thinks before it acts” and learns from mistakes
+* Automated planning anvbd self-evolution, your AI “thinks before it acts” and learns from mistakes
 * Extended tool usage, including web browsing, search engine queries, and LLude/GPT-4o doing the execution

 ## Why This Matters